didorg/ms_technology_1/README.md

 # ms_technology_1
 ##### Microservices apps that use the following technology:
-`Java 1.8, Spring Boot, Hibernate, PostgreSQL:`
+`Java 1.8, Spring Boot 2.2.6, Hibernate, PostgreSQL:`
 ##### &&:
 - Store configuration details on cloud using **CloudConfig**
 - **Load balance** requests between microservices using **Ribbon**